JonathanFry3/KSolve/KSOLVE.md

 If virtual memory is not available, or is exhausted, the program will just quit.
 On Linux systems, it may or may not print "Killed"; on Windows system, it will die quietly.

-There is no performance penalty for specifying a higher move limit than is needed.
+There is no performance penalty for specifying a higher move limit than is needed, as long as available memory is not exceeded.

 There is no way to predict, based on the deal, how large a problem you have.
-The number of moves in the solution is of very little help (one of the problems in SampleDeals.txt requires 170 moves in its solution but only 135,000 moves in its tree).
+The number of moves in the solution would of very little help even if were known beforehand (one of the problems in TestDeals.txt requires 170 moves in its solution but only 48,500 moves in its tree).